AuthMe/AuthMeReloaded/docs/config.md

     mySQLlastlocYaw: 'yaw'
     # Column for storing player LastLocation - Pitch
     mySQLlastlocPitch: 'pitch'
-    # Overrides the size of the DB Connection Pool, -1 = Auto
+    # Overrides the size of the DB Connection Pool, default = 10
-    poolSize: -1
+    poolSize: 10
     # The maximum lifetime of a connection in the pool, default = 1800 seconds
     # You should set this at least 30 seconds less than mysql server wait_timeout
     maxLifetime: 1800